Null-Pointers-Reboot-2025/null-pointers/thrive-pitch.md

 - Difficulty maintaining consistent routines
 - Privacy concerns about health data usage
 - Need for personalized support that fits his lifestyle

+Most young adults feel overwhelmed trying to juggle mental health, life admin, and finances — with multiple apps, zero cohesion, and no clear path forward.

+**Thrive** changes that.
+It's not just a to-do list — it's a compassionate, intelligent guide.
+Using agentic AI, Thrive learns how you're feeling, what you're facing, and where you want to go — then crafts a personalised plan, broken down into manageable tasks.

+By integrating wellness tools, financial advice, and life coaching into a unified task system, Thrive helps Ahmed improve wellbeing *while* staying on top of life

 ### How Thrive Helped Ahmed